Surya Bahadur Thapa

 Surya Bahadur Thapa (सूर्य बहादुर थापा; March 21, 1928 – April 15, 2015) was a Nepali politician and a five-time Prime Minister of Nepal.
 He served under three different kings in a political career lasting more than 50 years.

 Thapa was selected as a member of advisory council in 1958 and was elected as the chairperson.
-Later he was appointed to the Upper house in 1959 and was appointed to the chair of the Council of Ministers from 1963 to 1964.
-He went on to serve four further terms: 1965–69, 1979–83, 1997–98, and again in 2003 before leaving his Rastriya Prajatantra Party in November 2004.
+Later he was appointed to the Upper house in 1959 and appointed chair of the Council of Ministers from 1963 to 1964.
+He went on to serve four terms: 1965–69, 1979–83, 1997–98, and again in 2003 before leaving Rastriya Prajatantra Party (RPP) in November 2004.

-Surya Bahadur Thapa was the first Prime Minister under the Panchayat System of Nepal.
-In his later years, he was the leader of Rastriya Janashakti Party.
+Surya Thapa was the first prime minister under the Panchayat System of Nepal.
+In his later years, he was a leader of RPP.
 He died on 15 April 2015 from respiratory failure while undergoing surgery.

 Biography

-Surya Bahadur Thapa was born on March 21, 1928, in the village of Muga in Dhankuta district.
+Thapa was born on March 21, 1928, in the Dhankuta district.
 He began his political career in the underground student movement in 1950.
 In November 1958, he was selected to the national assembly as an independent, and became Chairman of the Advisory Council.
 In 1959, Thapa was elected to the Upper House.
 He was appointed Minister of Agriculture, Forest and Industry under the newly formed Panchayat system.
 Subsequently, he served as Member of National Legislature and Minister of Finance and Economic Affairs.